-From The Forward:
+From The Forward

 in the South than in the North because Southern WASP elites saw themselves as an agrarian aristocracy and thus viewed Jews as valued mercantile complements.
 For example, Birmingham, Alabama had both a German Jewish country club and a Russian Jewish country club.

 In contrast, post-Puritan Northern elites saw Jews as commercial competitors.

 “It’s hard to excise Judah Benjamin’s memory from the American Jewish consciousness, because it’s not in the American Jewish consciousness,” said Robert Rosen, who recounted Benjamin’s life in the book “The Jewish Confederates.”There is only one known statue of a Jewish Confederate leader.
 It depicts David Levy Yulee, an industrialist, plantation owner and Confederate senator from Florida, and it shows him sitting on a bench.
 The statue commemorates a railway he built, not his Senate service.
 It stands in the small northern Florida town of Fernandina Beach (population: 12,500), and so far no one has suggested toppling it.

 Levy Yulee, who was some kind of cousin of Benjamin, preceded Benjamin as the first Jewish U.S. Senator.
 An ardent Secessionist, the Union locked Levy Yulee up after the Civil War for about 9 months.
 But then they let him out and later President Grant came and stayed at his house as a gesture of reconciliation between the North and the South.